HIV and AIDS

 Before his death, Eazy-E released a statement of redemption and last wishes: “I’m not saying this because I’m looking for a soft cushion wherever I’m heading, I just feel that I’ve got thousands and thousands of young fans that have to learn about what’s real when it comes to AIDS.
 Like the others before me, I would like to turn my own problem into something good that will reach out to all my homeboys and their kin.”

-His son, rapper Lil Eazy-E, has continued the legacy of his father while also being a known force in HIV and AIDS activism.
+His son, rapper Lil Eazy-E, has continued the musical legacy of his father while also becoming a well-known HIV and AIDS activist.

 3. Magic Johnson

-Magic Johnson is a hero in multiple aspects.
-Not only is he credited as being a former basketball star, he’s also one of the first celebrities to come out as HIV-positive.
-Johnson made his announcement in 1991 — a time in which HIV was still holding a great deal of stigma.
-In a press conference he said, “Because of the HIV virus I have attained, I will have to retire from the Lakers … I plan to go on living for a long time.”
+Magic Johnson is a hero on several levels.
+Not only is he a former basketball star, he’s also one of the first celebrities to inform the world that he’s HIV-positive.
+Johnson made his announcement in 1991 — a time when the public believed a great number of misconceptions about HIV.
+In a press conference, he said, “Because of the HIV virus I have attained, I will have to retire from the Lakers… I plan to go on living for a long time.”

-Over 25 years later, Johnson has lived up to his plans.
-While still providing regular sports commentary, his experiences also led him to start the Magic Johnson Foundation as an educational and preventive tool to prevent the spread of HIV.
+Over 25 years later, Johnson has made good on his plan.
+While still involved in sports as a commentator, he also started the Magic Johnson Foundation, an educational organization whose aim is to prevent the spread of HIV.